enamchae/webgpu-pathtrace/README.md

 The UI provides 3 rendering options:
 1. **After every sample (coherent)**.
 The output colors are rendered after each sample is complete.
 Techniques involving compaction/sorting/partitioning based on whether a ray is done processing and what material the ray bounced off of are used here.
 (This tends to perform the slowest.)
 1. **After every sample**.
 The output colors are rendered after each sample is complete.
 No compaction is performed.
 1. **After all samples**.
 The output colors are rendered only after all samples are complete.
-(This tends to perform the fastest, but may cause the GPU to hang and the render to be stopped prematurely.)
+(This tends to perform the fastest, but may cause the GPU to timeout and the render to be stopped prematurely.)

-The difference in render time will often vary with the remaining features.

 ### Lens distortion
 Instead of shooting rays out from a flat plane: